 Emergency Medicine Cases (EM Cases) is a free online medical education podcast, medical blog and website dedicated to providing online emergency medicine education and CME for physicians, residents, students nurses and paramedics.
 We are Canada’s most listened to emergency medicine podcast with thousands of subscribers, well over 3.5 million podcast downloads since 2010 and are proudly part of the #FOAMed community.
 In each Main episode podcast 2 or more experts in a particular emergency medicine topic join Dr. Helman in a round-table, case-based discussion on key practice changing clinical emergency medicine topics, which are then carefully edited to maximize your learning.
 EM Cases’ Journal Jam podcast brings together world-renowned researchers and educators to keep you up to date on key research papers in EM, and the Best Case Ever podcast has guest experts sharing their tacit knowledge on particularly interesting cases.
-We also offer the CritCases blog and Waiting to Be Seen blog as well as eBooks and courses.
+We also offer the CritCases blog and Waiting to Be Seen blog as well as eBooks, videos and courses.

 Our Team, headed by EM Cases founder, host and editor-in-chief Dr. Anton Helman, consists mainly of Canadian emergency medicine physicians and residents.
 Our Advisory Board includes prominent leaders in the faculty of the University of Toronto Divisions of Emergency Medicine.
 Our Guest Experts, which number more than 100 in total, North America’s brightest minds in emergency medicine, are carefully chosen for each episode topic.

 EM Cases is made possible by the support of The Schwartz/Reisman Emergency Medicine Institute (SREMI), a non-profit academic institution who’s mission is improve research and education in Emergency Medicine.